-Risk limits such as position, gaps and sensitivities (duration, PVBP, option greeks) are set up according to a number of criteria including relevant market analysis, business strategy, management experience and the Bank's risk appetite for each of the market risk exposures i.e. interest rate, exchange rate and equity price risk.
+Risk limits such as position, gaps and sensitivities (duration, PVBP, option greeks) are set up according to a number of criteria including relevant market analysis, business strategy, management experience and the Bank's risk appetite.
 These limits are monitored on a daily basis and the exceptions are put up to ALCO.
 Risk limits are reviewed, at least, annually or more frequently, if deemed necessary, to maintain consistency with trading strategies and material developments in market conditions.